mighdz/SoftwareEngineeringTeam5/README.md

 ```
 $ heroku --version
 ```
-# Installing PSQL for MAC
+# Installing PSQL for Mac and Windows
 ```
 For Mac:
 $brew install postgresql